dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 ## <a name="steam"></a> Steam

-You can easily configure your DOS games on Steam to use dosbox-staging via [Boxtron](https://github.com/dreamer/boxtron) (community-developed Steam Play compatibility tool for DOS games).
+You can easily configure your DOS games on Steam to use DOSBox Staging via [Boxtron](https://github.com/dreamer/boxtron) (community-developed Steam Play compatibility tool for DOS games).